imduffy15/spindevopsinterview5-app/README.md

-# spindevopsinterview5-app
+# Spin Devops Interview 5 App

-Contains the sample application for spindevopsinterview5
+This repository will contain the notejam application implemented with Spring/Java and all relevant files to deploy the application.